driver-oss/spray-json-derivation/README.md

    mechanism.
 Magnolia does no longer show a stack trace if a child format cannot be found.

-2. Macros that enable format derivation are expanded at every callsite.
+2. Macros that enable format derivation are expanded at every call site.
 In other words, the compiler will try to create JSON formats at every point where an implicit `RootJsonFormat` is required for a case class.
 This can increase compile times and binary size if formats are required in many locations.

 ## Documentation